Distrontium ruthenate: Superconductivity

 Sr_{2}RuO_{4} is believed to be a fairly two-dimensional system, with superconductivity occurring primarily on the Ru-O plane.
-The electronic structure of Sr_{2}RuO_{4} is characterized by three bands derived from the Ru t_{2g} 4d orbitals, namely, α, β and γ bands, of which the first is hole-like while the other two are electron-like.
+The electronic structure of Sr_{2}RuO_{4} is characterized by three bands derived from the Ru t_{2g} 4d orbitals often called α, β and γ bands, of which the first is hole-like while the other two are electron-like.
 Among them, the γ band arises mainly from the d_{xy} orbital, while the α and β bands emerge from the hybridization of d_{xz} and d_{yz} orbitals.
 Due to the two-dimensionality of Sr_{2}RuO_{4}, its Fermi surface consists of three nearly two-dimensional sheets with little dispersion along the crystalline c-axis and that the compound is nearly magnetic.

 Early proposals suggested that superconductivity is dominant in the γ band.
-In particular, the candidate chiral p-wave order parameter in the momentum space exhibits k-dependence phase winding which is characteristic of time-reversal symmetry breaking.
+In particular, the candidate chiral p-wave order parameter in the momentum space exhibits k-dependent phase winding which is characteristic of time-reversal symmetry breaking.
 This peculiar single-band superconducting order is expected to give rise to appreciable spontaneous supercurrent at the edge of the sample.
 Such an effect is closely associated with the topology of the Hamiltonian describing Sr_{2}RuO_{4} in the superconducting state, which is characterized by a nonzero Chern number.
 However, scanning probes have so far failed to detect expected time-reversal symmetry breaking fields generated by the supercurrent, off by orders of magnitude.
 This has led some to speculate that superconductivity arises dominantly from the α and β bands instead.
 Such a two-band superconductor, although having k-dependence phase winding in its order parameters on the two relevant bands, is topologically trivial with the two bands featuring opposite Chern numbers.
 Therefore, it could possibly give a much reduced if not completely cancelled supercurrent at the edge.
 However, this naive reasoning was later found not to be entirely correct: the magnitude of edge current is not directly related to the topological property of the chiral state.
 In particular, although the non-trivial topology is expected to give rise to protected chiral edge states, due to U(1) symmetry-breaking the edge current is not a protected quantity.
 In fact, it has been shown that the edge current vanishes identically for any higher angular momentum chiral pairing states which feature even larger Chern numbers, such as chiral d-, f-wave etc.

 T_{c} seems to increase under uniaxial compression that pushes the van Hove singularity of the d_{xy} orbital across the Fermi level.

-Evidence was reported for p-wave singlet state as in cuprates and conventional superconductors, instead of the conjectured more unconventional p-wave triplet state.
-It has also been suggested that Strontium ruthenate superconductivity could be due to a Fulde–Ferrell–Larkin–Ovchinnikov phase.
+Evidence was reported for d-wave singlet state as in cuprates and some heavy fermion superconductors, instead of the conjectured more unconventional p-wave triplet state.

+More recently, it has been suggested that Strontium ruthenate hosts a Fulde–Ferrell–Larkin–Ovchinnikov phase.
+These results have however not been independently confirmed so far.